Skip to content

 In my first job I worked as a software developer for a dotcom called iAnalyst.
 This was before the dotcom bubble burst, so we were all reaching for the stars, ready to work crazy hours, and mentally preparing to become millionaires.
 The sad fact is, we kind of knew we won’t become millionaires, many of the crazy hours were spent starting at the PC and chatting – it was more of a “morale” thing, we all stay at work regardless of whether it’s actually necessary.
 So there were whole weekends I spent at the office doing nothing.
 With that being said, I don’t regret even a single second – it was a fantastic experience even when the company went down.

 I had three projects in iAnalyst, with the most important one being the creation of the company’s production system.
 Basically, it allowed our producers to enter content, which would miraculously be transformed and transferred to our website.
 Sounds familiar?
-I bet it does: Wordpress does just that.
-More than that, Wordpress does it 1,000 times better than my creation did.
+I bet it does: WordPress does just that.
+More than that, WordPress does it 1,000 times better than my creation did.
 Then again, we’re talking a full decade ago – that’s centuries from a technological perspective.
 Literally the stone age.

 Why am I mentioning all this?
 I was lying in my bed and thinking why the company failed.
 It failed because we didn’t get almost any paid clients.
 This despite the fact the company got a massive amount of media attention: we were featured in many articles as “a hot new startup”, and our CEO was even interviewed on CNN – NOT the website – the television channel.
 Yes, we were on our way to greatness.